-The following biography of Muriel Silberman Brahinsky was written, based on information she provided, by members of the staff of 12 Oaks (now called Emeritus at Lakeland Hills), a retirement home in Dallas where Muriel lived from 1996 to 2007.
+The following biography of Muriel Silberman Brahinsky was written, based on information she provided, by members of the staff of 12 Oaks (now called Serenity Apartments at Dallas), a retirement home in Dallas where Muriel lived from 1996 to 2007.
 It appeared in the 12 Oaks newsletter of February 2005; the version below has been edited only minimally by me (Eric).

 Muriel was born in Fort Worth, even though her parents lived in Dallas.
 Her mother's brother was a doctor in Fort Worth and highly recommended a friend of his who was an obstetrician and operated out of St. Joseph's Hospital in Fort Worth.
 Her mother took her brother's advice and went to his friend rather than a doctor in Dallas.
 Muriel was born at St. Joseph's Hospital in Fort Worth November 16, 1924, to Max and Fanye Silberman.
 Her father was a dentist and her mother a homemaker.
 She had a sister five years older and a brother six years younger than she.
 Their home was in South Dallas, just one-half block from Forest Avenue High School.
 One of Muriel's most vivid memories of her childhood is that the whole family would go to her father's office to watch all the parades, as his office was located in the old Southwestern Life Building at Akard and Main Streets.
 She remembers seeing many celebrities, such as President F. D. Roosevelt and "Wrong Way" Corrigan.